-PY 111C Techniques of Women's Cross Country I
+PY111C: Techniques of Cross Country I

-This is a physical education activity course that provides instruction in and practice of basic cross-country running techniques.
+This is a physical education activity course that provides instruction in and practice of basic cross country running techniques.
 This course is designed to increase cardiovascular and aerobic endurance of distance runners through distance training.
 It is set up to meet the needs of incoming freshmen.

-PY 111D Techniques of Men's Cross Country I
+PY111D: Tech Men's Cross Country I

-This is a physical education activity course that provides instruction in and practice of basic cross-country running techniques.
+This is a physical education activity course that provides instruction in and practice of basic cross country running techniques.
 This course is designed to increase cardiovascular and aerobic endurance of distance runners through distance training.
 It is set up to meet the needs of incoming freshman.

-PY 111G Techniques of Volleyball I
+PY111G: Techniques of Volleyball I

 This is a physical education activity course designed for first semester freshmen so they can participate in the sport of volleyball.
 This course will provide individuals opportunities to develop skills, knowledge of rules, conditioning, and the ability to incorporate teamwork and integrity as it relates to volleyball.
-This is a one credit hour course.

-PY 111H Fitness for Life
+PY111H: Fitness for Life